• Skip to primary navigation

 Check out the off grid and homesteading Facebook groups like:

-And try to introduce yourself to your closest neighbors at least, if you have any.
+Try to introduce yourself to your closest neighbors, at least if you have any.

 Now I know not everyone is socially inclined.
 And many of us choose to live in remote, rough areas because we like our privacy.